Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond

-To suggest the interpretation of DK transition consider first the case of one degree of freedom.
-The condition that we start at fixed value of q in system I means that we consider the fixed angle condition in system II, since for the case of fermions without interaction the momentum and coordinate in system I gets mapped precisely into the action and angle in the system II.
-Now switch on $t_{II,4}$ and follow the trajectory of the point in the phase space as a function of $t_{II,4}$.
-The "`reunion" process in system I gets mapped to the process in the system II when the trajectory of the point reach the same angle coordinate after evolution in the parameter space.
-It is clear that the trajectory can wind the origin which yields some winding number.
-Certainly in the quantum formulation of this problem we have some distribution of the winding numbers and the very issue can be thought as the investigation of the "` orthogonality catastrophe"' under the "`evolution in the parameter space"'.
-To some extend it can be thought of as the example of RG dynamics.
+To suggest the interpretation of DK transition, consider first the case of one degree of freedom.
+The condition that we start at fixed value of $q$ in system $I$ means that we consider the fixed angle in the system $II$, since for the case of fermions without interaction, the momentum and coordinate in system $I$ gets mapped precisely onto the action and angle in the system $II$.
+Now turn on $t_{II,4}$ and follow the trajectory of the point in the phase space as a function of $t_{II,4}$.
+The "reunion" process in the system $I$ is translated to the process in the system $II$, where the trajectory of the point reach the same angle coordinate after evolution in the parameter space.
+It is clear that the trajectory can wind around the origin, yielding some phase.
+Certainly, in the quantum formulation, we have some distribution of winding numbers and the very issue can be thought as the investigation of the "orthogonality catastrophe" under the "evolution in the parameter space".
+To some extend, it can be thought of as an example of dynamics in the RG time.